thunderheadone/one-sdk-ios/README.md

 [One clearUserProfile];
 ```

+*Note:*
-*Note:* This method removes tid from the user preferences and the keychain.
+- This method removes `tid` from local storage only.
+- For instructions on how completely remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ## Questions or need help